Saturday, January 16, 2010

 To learn how e-Path came about, see: About e-Path Pty Ltd.

-But by venturing well in advance of established architecture and mechanics and by operating to CDU ideals, e-Path is able to deliver a brand new method to accept credit cards online that is now closer than ever before to achieving the 'Holy grail' in online card data security ...
+By venturing well in advance of established automated architecture and mechanics and by operating to CDU security ideals, e-Path is able to deliver a brand new method to accept credit cards online that is now closer than ever before to achieving the 'Holy grail' in online cardholder data security ...

 ... just a thought